Medical Sciences Stream

 9:05 am Prayer

-9:30 am Session 3 - Andrew Godley, Professor in Entrepreneurship and Innovation, University of Sussex
+9:30 am Is Entrepreneurship Christian? - Andrew Godley, Professor in Entrepreneurship and Innovation, University of Sussex

 10:15 am Startups, Scholarship & Sin - Ard Louis, Professor of Theoretical Physics